STATUTE OF THE CONFERENCE OF CONSTITUTIONAL JURISDICTIONS OF AFRICA

 Article 37:The headquarters operating costs are borne by the host country.

-Article 38: Travel and subsistence expenses of delegations of member institutions are supported by the member institutions represented.
+*Article 38: Travel and subsistence expenses of delegations of member institutions shall be borne by the member institutions represented.

-However, travel expenses and subsistence allowances of members of the Executive Bureau performing an ad hoc task during a session of the Executive Bureau are supported by the Conference.
+However, travel and subsistence expenses of members of the Executive Bureau, taking part in an ad hoc mission, as part of a session of the Executive Bureau shall be borne by the CCJA.

 When the Conference entrusts members with specific missions, the expenses are supported by the budget of the Conference.